wimverstuyf/woo-eenvoudigfactureren/README.md

 ## Description

-The WooCommerce EenvoudigFactureren plugin is an extension for your WooCommerce online shop that automatically generates invoices or order forms in EenvoudigFactureren for new WooCommerce orders.
+The EenvoudigFactureren plugin for WooCommerce is an extension for your WooCommerce online shop that automatically generates invoices or order forms in EenvoudigFactureren for new WooCommerce orders.

 ### Key features